Black hole mass and spin estimates of the most distant quasars: Spectral energy distribution fitting: Results

-Fig. \ref{KERRBBmass} shows the KERRBB BH mass (solid lines) for the two sources as a function of the spin, for $\theta_{\rm v} = 0^{\circ} - 30^{\circ} - 45^{\circ}$ (following C18, we used the same procedure to find analytic expressions for different viewing angles $\to$ Appendix \ref{APP.A}).
-These solutions describe the same spectrum with the same peak position: as shown by C18, if the spectrum peak position is fixed, the KERRBB model is degenerate in mass $M$, accretion rate $\dot{M}$ and spin $a$.
+Figure \ref{KERRBBmass} shows the KERRBB BH mass (solid lines) for the three sources as a function of the spin, for $\theta_{\rm v} = 0^{\circ} - 30^{\circ} - 45^{\circ}$ (following C18, we used the same procedure to find analytic expressions for different viewing angles; see Appendix \ref{APP.A}).
+These solutions describe the same spectrum with the same peak position: as shown by C18, if the spectrum peak is fixed, the KERRBB model is degenerate in mass $M$, accretion rate $\dot{M}$, and spin $a$.

-In fact, assume that we can fit a spectrum with some $M$, $\dot{M}$ and $a$: if we increase the spin value, the inner radius of the disk moves to closer orbits and, as a consequence, the disk luminosity increases since also the radiative efficiency $\eta$ does; the spectrum moves to higher luminosities and lower frequencies and by increasing $M$ (i.e. moving to spectrum peak to lower frequencies) and decreasing $\dot{M}$ (i.e. moving the spectrum peak to lower luminosities) conveniently, it is possible to fit the same original spectrum (see Fig. 4 in C18).
+In fact, assume that a spectrum can be described for some values of $M$, $\dot{M}$ and $a$: if the spin value is increased, the inner radius of the disk moves to closer orbits.
+As a consequence, the radiative efficiency $\eta$ increases, making the disk luminosity increase as well.
+Consequently the spectrum shifts to higher luminosities and frequencies.
+However by increasing $M$ (i.e. moving the spectral peak to lower $\nu$) and decreasing $\dot{M}$ (i.e. shifting the spectrum to lower $\nu L_{\nu}$) conveniently, it is possible to reproduce the same original spectrum (see Fig. 4 in C18).

-For illustration, we show the values of the BH mass corresponding to the application of a classical Shakura-Sunyaev model (orange dots), with no spin nor relativistic corrections: this model can mimic a KERRBB model with the same $M$, $\dot{M}$ and $\theta_{\rm v}$, and a specific spin $a$ (see C18 for more details).
-Our estimates for the BH mass of both sources for $a=0$ and $a=0.9982$ are summarized in Tab. \ref{ap:alltabresres}.
-In the same Fig., the virial masses, computed using the Mg II line, are shown with shaded yellow areas, estimated by BN18, MR11 and \citet{Derosa} (hereafter DR14).
-Our results are compatible with the virial mass estimates but our uncertainties are smaller compared to the systematic $0.4 - 0.5$ dex in the local scaling relations for virial estimates (\citealt{VesterOs}).
+For illustration, in Fig. \ref{KERRBBmass} we show the values of the BH mass corresponding to the fitting with a classical SS model (orange dots), that is, with no spin no relativistic corrections: this model can mimic a KERRBB model with the same $M$, $\dot{M}$ and $\theta_{\rm v}$, and a specific spin $a$ (see C18 for more details).
+Our estimates of the BH mass of the three sources for $a=0 - 0.9982$ are summarized in Table \ref{ap:alltabresres}.
+In the same figure, the single epoch virial mass ranges (from the Mg II line) as estimated by BN18, MR11, \citet{Derosa} and W18 are shown as yellow areas.
+Our results are compatible with the virial mass estimates but with typically smaller uncertainties compared to the systematic $\sim 0.5$ dex in the local scaling relations for virial estimates (\citealt{VesterOs}).